hpi-schul-cloud/schulcloud-server/README.md

 1. Go into project folder
 2. run `docker-compose up`

+## Run with docker

+1. Go into project folder
+2. run `docker-compose up`

 ## How to name your branch

 1. Take the last part of the url of your Trello ticket (e.g. "8-setup-feather-js")